 A fee will be charged for the grant of an interim.
 If the interim direction is given for an increase in authorisation or a new operating centre, amended documents will be issued.

 Interim directions expire:

-- at the date specified where the interim is granted to allow you time to provide further evidence; or - when the application is granted: or
+• at the date specified where the interim is granted to allow you time to provide further evidence; or